Specifically Named Diseases

 Results: Fistula Foundation is the global leader in fistula treatment, providing more surgeries to more women than any other organization.
 To date, we have partnered with more than 150 sites in 32 countries across Africa and Asia to deliver life-changing repair surgeries.
-Thanks to the incredible support of compassionate people like you, Fistula Foundation will have supported over 50,000 transformative surgeries by early 2020.
+Thanks to the incredible support of compassionate people like you, Fistula Foundation surpassed 50,000 surgeries in 2020!

 In 2014, we launched a groundbreaking countrywide treatment program in Kenya that has the potential to end fistula across the country in a generation.
 With your support, we built a network of care that covers every step of a woman’s journey to healing—from training healthcare workers to spread the word in their communities, to training more fistula surgeons, to equipping hospitals with everything they need to provide high-quality care.
 This strategy has allowed us to effectively treat more Kenyan women than ever before.
 The program was so successful that Fistula Foundation deployed the countrywide treatment model to a second country, Zambia, in 2017.
 Both programs are thriving, and we look forward to expanding into more countries as we raise the additional funds to do so.